Probing hyperon electric dipole moments with a full angular analysis

-Unlike fixed-target experiments and hadron collider experiments, a large number of entangled $\Lambda$, $\Sigma$, and $\Xi$ hyperon-antihyperon pairs can be readily produced and reconstructed from charmonium $J/\psi$ decays at Tau-Charm factories.
-The substantial production cross-section of $J/\psi$ in $e^+e^-$ annihilation, along with the large branching fraction of $J/\psi$ to hyperon-antihyperon pairs and the outstanding performance of modern detectors, ensure that the reconstruction of hyperon-antihyperon pairs is usually achieved with a purity greater than $95\%$.
-This capability allows for the search of subtle violations of conservation laws~\cite{BESIII:2020nme,Achasov:2023gey,Li:2016tlt}.
-The production of entangled hyperon-antihyperon pairs, with the electric dipole form factor embeded in the P and CP violating term of the Lorentz invariant amplitude, offers a distinctive opportunity for indirectly extracting hyperon EDM.
-The electric dipole form factor is generally a complex number for non-zero timelike momentum transfer, and becomes EDM in the zero momentum transfer limit.
-In practice, this kind of form factor can be treated as an EDM assuming that the momentum transfer dependence is negligible due to an unknown extension to the zero region.
+In contrast to fixed-target experiments and hadron collider experiments, a large number of entangled $\Lambda$, $\Sigma$, and $\Xi$ hyperon-antihyperon pairs can be readily produced and reconstructed from charmonium $J/\psi$ decays at tau-charm factories.
+The considerable production cross section of $J/\psi$ in $e^+e^-$ annihilation, along with the large branching fraction of $J/\psi$ to hyperon-antihyperon pairs and the outstanding performance of contemporary detectors, guarantees that the identification of hyperon-antihyperon pairs is typically accomplished with a purity exceeding $95\%$.
+This capability allows the exploration of tiny violations of conservation laws~\cite{BESIII:2020nme,Achasov:2023gey,Li:2016tlt}.
+The production of entangled hyperon-antihyperon pairs, wherein the electric dipole form factor is incorporated within the $P$- and $CP$-violating components of the Lorentz invariant amplitude, offers a distinctive opportunity for indirectly extracting hyperon EDM.
+The electric dipole form factor is typically a complex number in the context of nonzero timelike momentum transfer, whereas it converges to the EDM in the limit of zero momentum transfer.
+In practice, this kind of form factor can be effectively treated as an EDM on the assumption that the momentum transfer dependence is negligible due to an unknown extension to the zero region.